-The field of bioengineering is—at its very core—interdisciplinary, collaborative and translational.
-As we collectively strive to find solutions to critical challenges in the field, it is only to our benefit as scientists to draw from and celebrate the diverse experiences, discoveries and innovations of our community.
-So, we have been taking several important steps to not only further support, but also to grow, this diverse environment.
-We will initially focus on racial and ethnic representation, but we recognize that truly diverse environments encompass a broader scope of identities that we plan to discuss and consider.
+The field of bioengineering—at its very core—is interdisciplinary, collaborative, and translational.
+As we collectively strive to find solutions to critical challenges in the field, it is only to our benefit as scientists to draw from and celebrate the diverse experiences, identities, discoveries, and innovations of our community.

-- Establishing a faculty-student committee on diversity and inclusion.
+- We established a faculty-student committee on justice, equity, diversity, and inclusion.

-The Rice Bioengineering Diversity & Inclusion Committee meets monthly during the academic year.
-The advisory board convenes once a semester.
+The Rice Bioengineering Justice, Equity, Diversity, and Inclusion (JEDI) Committee meets monthly during the academic year.

 - 2020-21 Committee Members

 Jane Grande-Allen, Ph.D., faculty & co-chair (spring only)

 Kathryn Kundrod, Ph.D. student

 Renata Ramos, Ph.D., faculty